 - 1/2 teaspoon salt

 - 1/2 cup maple syrup or agave nectar

 - 1/4 teaspoon salt

 - 1 teaspoon vanilla extract

 Combine lentils, rice, and oats with water in a medium saucepan with lid.
-Bring to a boil over medium high heat then reduce heat to low and cover.
-Cook for 25 to 35 minutes, stirring often, until liquid is absorbed and the rice is soft.
-(Be careful of it popping while cooking, it burns [ask me how I know this]) Add more water during cooking if needed.
+Bring to a boil over medium-high heat then reduce heat to low and cover.
+Cook for 25-35 minutes, stirring often, until liquid is absorbed and the rice is soft.
+Add more water during cooking if needed.

 Add all remaining ingredients for bars except oat flour and blend until well combined.
 Add flour and pulse a few times until mixed, you should have a thick dough now.
 Press mixture into prepared pan and place in freezer for at least 1 hour or until frozen solid.
 Remove pan from freezer and cut into desired size bars.

 Combine coconut oil, syrup, and salt in a small saucepan over low heat and stir until melted.
 Add cocoa and vanilla and stir until smooth and remove from heat.

 Dip bars in coating and place on a parchment lined tray about 1 inch apart to dry.
 Place tray in freezer for about 15 minutes until coating is solid.
 These bars are very soft at room temperature so they are best stored in the refrigerator and served cold.

 Will keep for up to 2 weeks in refrigerator or they can be frozen for longer storage.